Accessibility & Support

 General support

-• A social narrative for visiting the library, available as a virtual tutorial and downloadable print version (pdf), which is also available at the Children’s Services desk.
+• A social narrative for visiting the library, available as a virtual tutorial, a downloadable version (pdf), and in print at the Children’s Services desk.

 • Noise-canceling headphones, wiggle seats, fidget toys, DIY schedules, pinwheels, sunglasses, weighted lap blankets, and more.